 - You are a student at the University of Potsdam

 - sufficient knowledge of the language of instruction

 - Please explain on the basis of which barriers or additional burdens you are applying for the funding.

 - For students with a disability (GdB 20 or higher) or chronic illness, a copy of the disability attest or the medical certificate is sufficient.
 For students with a child, a copy of the birth certificate is sufficient.

 The application takes place parallel to the PROMOS application.

-You can apply until 01.12.2021 exclusively via our online form of the PROMOS programme.
+You can apply exclusively via our online form of the PROMOS programme by the relevant deadlines.
 Please note that we must receive the application in full and by the deadline.